Geoffrey Hilton Bowman: Inter-war career

 In February 1919 Bowman completed the Naval Co-operation Course at RAF Calshot.
 On 7 June he was appointed acting-major, and served as the commander of No. 3 Squadron, Slavo-British Aviation Corps, an Anglo-Russian unit based around Arkhangelsk, fighting for the White Russians during the Russian Civil War.
-Bowman eventually relinquished his Army commission on joining the Royal Air Force on 1 August 1919, with the rank of flight lieutenant.
+Bowman relinquished his Army commission on being granted a Permanent Commission in the Royal Air Force on 1 August 1919, with the rank of flight lieutenant.

 Bowman served in India in 1920, and was promoted to squadron leader on 1 January 1921.
 He served in the RAF Coastal Area, and as a supernumerary at the RAF Depot (Inland Area), before attending the Central Flying School for a flying refresher course before embarking for overseas service on 16 January 1922.
 He served as the Commanding Officer of No. 8 Squadron in Iraq from 1922 to 1924.
 He then served on the staff at No. 5 Flying Training School, RAF Sealand, in 1925, and from December 1925 attended the Staff College, Quetta, and then served at Headquarters RAF India until 1928.

 On 21 January 1928 he returned to No. 8 Squadron as Commanding Officer, based in Aden, and on 15 March 1929 his name was brought to notice by Group Captain William Mitchell, commander of British Forces in Aden, for his "distinguished services rendered in connection with the operations in the Protectorate of Aden during the period June to August 1928".
 He was promoted to wing commander on 1 January 1929.

 On 9 August 1929 Bowman was assigned to Headquarters, Inland Area, for Air Staff duties.
 In June 1931 he competed in a race at the annual Hendon Air Show, flying an Armstrong Whitworth Siskin.

 Bowman served as the Commanding Officer of No. 1 Armament Training Camp at RAF Catfoss, Yorkshire, from 1 March 1932, and on 15 November was assigned to the Experimental Section at the Royal Aircraft Establishment, Farnborough, for flying duties.
 He married Pamela Ward of Marden Hill, Hertfordshire, on 5 December.
 From 16 October 1933 he was Commanding Officer of RAF South Farnborough, home of the Royal Aircraft Establishment, the School of Photography, and No 4 (Army Co-operation) Squadron.

 On 6 August 1934 Bowman was assigned to No. 27 Group Headquarters at RAF Grantham for Air Staff duties.
 Finally, on 20 January 1937, Bowman was placed on the retired list at his own request.